Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Testing the Bayesian formalism with mock catalogues

 The first conclusion we draw from Fig.~\ref{fig:LF_mock} is that the methodology laid out above faithfully recovers the parameters of the input LF.
 Indeed, by combining a wide and a deep survey to explore a considerable luminosity range with appropriate statistics, we observe that the recovered LF reproduces the input one.
 However, inspection of the recovered LF from the combined surveys shows a small discrepancy at the bright end [$\log(L/\mathrm{erg\,s^{-1}})\approx 43$].
 This is due to residual statistical uncertainty caused by the limited number of luminous LAEs.

 It is also instructive to explore the impact that specific surveys have on the recovery of the LF by considering two typical cases that are frequently encountered in observations: a deep, narrow-area survey and a shallow, wide-area survey.
-During this test, we adopt uncertainties on the luminosity that are consistent with the typical values found in observations.
-We also estimate the potential error introduced when extrapolating the model beyond the dynamical range covered by the data.
-We first consider a survey with an area of $\approx 26$~arcmin$^2$ and a $10\%$ completeness luminosity limit of $\log(L_\mathrm{min}/\mathrm{erg\,s^{-1}})\approx 41.5$, i.e., approximately $1.2$ dex below the input $\tilde{L}^\star$.
-For luminosity uncertainties of $\approx 20\%$, the method constrains the true LF at the faint end within $\approx 0.2$ dex, down to a luminosity of $\log(L/\mathrm{erg\,s^{-1}})\approx 41$, and at the bright end within $\approx 0.02$ dex up to $\log(L/\mathrm{erg\,s^{-1}})\approx 42.9$.
-Despite the lower statistical uncertainties resulting from the relatively high number of luminous objects in the survey area, the recovered parameters show discrepancies at the level of $\gtrsim 0.1-0.2$~dex, due to the lack of sufficient galaxies that constrain the faint-end slope.
+We adopted luminosity uncertainties that are consistent with the typical values and the luminosity dependence observed in data.
+Specifically, we assumed a fractional uncertainty that decreases with increasing luminosity and ranges from $25\%$ for low-luminosity sources to $2\%$ for bright ones.
+We also estimated the potential error introduced when extrapolating the model beyond the dynamical range covered by the data.
+We first considered a survey with an area of $\approx 26$~arcmin$^2$ and a $10\%$ completeness luminosity limit of $\log(L_\mathrm{min}/\mathrm{erg\,s^{-1}})\approx 41.5$, i.e. approximately $1.2$ dex below the input $\tilde{L}^\star$.
+The method constrains the true LF at the faint end within an uncertainty of $\approx 0.25$ dex, down to a luminosity of $\log(L/\mathrm{erg\,s^{-1}})\approx 41$, and with a much smaller uncertainty of $\approx 0.02$ dex up to $\log(L/\mathrm{erg\,s^{-1}})\approx 42.9$.
+Despite the lower statistical uncertainties resulting from the relatively high number of luminous objects in the survey area, the recovered parameters show discrepancies at the level of $\gtrsim 0.1-0.2$~dex, due to the lack of sufficient low luminosity galaxies and the increasing luminosity uncertainties affecting those that are detected, which reduce their statistical weight and favour a steeper faint-end slope.